swar-101/vault/java/advanced/the-stream-api/practice/README.md

 #### Instructions
 1. Open ☝️ `/problems/src` in a new tab.
 2. Go to `Problems.java` file.
-3. Download raw file or copy the contents.
+3. Download the raw file or copy its contents.
-4. Paste in your local IDE.
+4. Paste the file into your local IDE.
 5. Each problem has its own `main()` method—start by reading the problem statements below 👇 and then begin experimenting!